For 2021, the U4 Parent and Tot program has been suspended, but we hope to return even stronger next summer.

 After play, gather gear and put on your Mask.

-Follow signs to the Designated section with the Exit Field Marshal who ensures the participants hand sanitize on the way out.
+Follow signs and / or Leaders to the Designated section with the Exit Field Marshal who ensures the participants hand sanitize on the way out.

-*These will be loosened and modified as instructed by the Governing bodies of Canada and Ontario Soccer, Our Province, the Local Health Unit and Club Officials.
-We expect more updates for Stage Two and Three.
+*These may be loosened and modified as instructed by the Governing bodies of Canada and Ontario Soccer, Our Province, the Local Health Unit and Club Officials.

 Info about Perth United Soccer Club’s House League